rvvergara/react-boilerplate/README.md

 ### Usage

+### New projects

 **After installation modify the following to customize based on project:**

 ```
+change directory name from react-boilerplate to your project name

 src/index.html ** change page title **

 src/js/index.js ** remove uncessary template jsx component or keep it for testing app during first time running the dev-server